-Some of the players fall in love with Molly, but she resists their propositions and proposals.
-At the same time, she’s not indifferent.
-The emotional core of Molly’s Game — what makes the lawyer take her case and become passionate in her defense — is that she doesn’t want anyone to get hurt.
+The emotional core of Molly’s Game — what makes the lawyer passionate in her defense — is that she doesn’t want anyone to get hurt.
 She won’t send “muscle” to call in debts.
-She refuses to name names and turn over emails that might get her off the hook with the FBI.
-She wrote about Maguire, Affleck, and a few others because, she says, they’d already been publicly identified in an earlier FBI investigation.
-Otherwise, she keeps their identities cloaked.
-She will not sully her name.
-The lawyer’s daughter is reading Arthur Miller’s The Crucible, and Molly draws on John Proctor’s declaration that his name is all he has and he will not sully it.
+She won’t turn over emails that would get her off the hook with the FBI but incriminate others.
+The lawyer’s daughter is conveniently reading Arthur Miller’s The Crucible, and Molly draws on John Proctor’s declaration that his name is all he has and he will not sully it.

 To buy Molly’s Game, you have to buy that a person can be in an ugly business — a business that rests on taking advantage of people’s avarice and weakness — and maintain a core of decency.
 Molly might wear short, low-cut dresses to please her clientele and make sure to listen to the tales of woe, but she won’t abuse her power.
 She will take her clients’ money, but she won’t victimize them.
 To the lawyer’s daughter, she’s a fine role model in an imperfect capitalist world.